Best Civilization 6 Mods

 Rock Bands are not able to initiate combat, making them the ultimate guitar-playing punching bags.

-If you feel like you’ve seen and done just about everything you can in Civ 6, the only logical choice is to add a bunch of new civs to the game.
+If you feel like you’ve seen and done just about everything you can in Civ 6, the only sensible choice is to add a bunch of fresh civs to the game.

 There are a plethora of options for expanding civs/leaders in the vanilla game.